-Cancer is a disease that results from abnormal gene function.
+Cancer is a disease that results in abnormal gene function.

-The KRAS-variant is a good example of such a biomarker which provides a new explanation for the genetic cause of cancer for many families with strong cancer histories.
-This inherited gene mutation is associated with an increased risk of breast, ovarian, and lung cancer, as well as multiple cancers in the same individual.
+The KRAS-variant is a good example of a new biomarker which provides a new explanation for the genetic cause of cancer for many more families with strong cancer histories.
+This mutation predicts an increased risk of breast (up from 1:8 to 1:4), ovarian (up from 1:74 to 1:12), and lung cancer, as well as multiple cancers in the same individual.
 The KRAS-variant is found in up to 25% of cancer patients, and is in 1/17 people in the general population, making it far more common that previously known mutations associated with cancer, such as BRCA1, which is found in only 5% of breast and ovarian cancer patients, and in 1/400 people overall.